By Don Gutzmer – GBI Technical Advisor

-Aircraft designer and builder Jon’s Staudacher’s newest project is an enclosed wood trailer for his new race car.
+Aircraft designer and builder Jon’s Staudacher’s newest project is a wooden enclosed trailer for his new race car.
 Jon designed a trailer to be suitable for hauling his race car and living in over a weekend at the race track.
 The trailer was built by scarfing and gluing together individual pieces of wood to form a beautiful natural wood finished race car trailer.
 Jon always surprises me with how innovative he is with projects.
-After Jon built an open wheel race car he had a design in mind for a new plywood trailer.
-The trailer consists of ¼” Baltic Birch plywood sides with reclaimed southern yellow pine boards for support ribs.
+After Jon built an open-wheel race car he had a design in mind for a new plywood trailer.
+The enlcosed trailer consists of ¼” Baltic Birch plywood sides with reclaimed southern yellow pine boards for support ribs.
 The southern yellow pine boards that he used came from a local high school’s bleachers.

 The plywood was scarfed together on Jon’s long strongback (long, flat table) to create all the sides of the trailer.
 Three coats of WEST SYSTEM 105 Resin and 207 Special Clear Hardener were applied to the panels while they were horizontal on sawhorses, making it easy to work on.
 Vertical grain Douglas fir boards were bonded to the top and bottom of the sides of the trailer.
 The inside of the trailer was bright finished, and the natural wood imparts a pleasant feeling inside the trailer and just makes you feel good.